Caster Concepts Logo

 WHAT IS THE BEST CASTER FOR SALTWATER ENVIRONMENTS?

 Not many things escape the wrath of saltwater, and casters are no exception.
-A caster and salt water are a challenging mix because a caster has a lot of moving parts.
+A caster and salt water are a challenging mix because a caster has many moving parts.
 And the last thing you want to enter the picture is corrosion.
-The caster’s swivel section, wheel bearings, and all the exposed metal parts are areas where you need to choose carefully.
+The caster’s swivel section, wheel bearings, and all the exposed metal parts are areas where you must choose carefully.

 The Wheel

-When choosing your wheel, consider both the core material and the polyurethane you choose.
+When choosing your wheel, consider both the core material and the polyurethane you select.
 Cast iron cores rust very quickly when used in or near saltwater.
 For this reason, aluminum is your best bet for the wheel core.
-In addition, you can also use a metal core that is encapsulated by polyurethane.
+You can also use a metal core encapsulated by polyurethane.

-When choosing what polyurethane to use, MDI and TDI are the two main diisocyanates used in the production of polyurethane.
+When choosing polyurethane, MDI and TDI are the two main diisocyanates used in its production.
 Of the two, TDIs do better in saltwater applications.
-TDI will hold its form at higher temperatures and has a better bounce back rate from compression as well.
+TDI will hold its form at higher temperatures and has a better bounce-back rate from compression.

 The Bearings

-For bearings, you should use a stainless-steel bearing.
-The other option is a roller bearing or tapered bearing utilizing a special marine-grade grease.
+You should use a stainless-steel bearing.
+Another option is a roller bearing or tapered bearing utilizing a special marine-grade grease.

 The Rig

 316 stainless steel is the ideal metal to use when in saltwater applications, offering improved corrosion resistance.
-The downside is that it is very expensive.
+The downside is that it is costly.
 Nickel plating will hold up the best next to stainless steel.

 Powder coating the rig is another viable option.
-The only downside is when the powder coating chips, allowing saltwater to infiltrate behind the powder coating and break down the steel.
-Zinc plated casters are a much cheaper option.
+The only downside is when the powder coating chips, which allows salt water to infiltrate behind it and break down the steel.
+Zinc-plated casters are a much cheaper option.
 However, these types of casters won’t last long in saltwater environments.